This document describes some Simple Network Management Protocol (SNMP) troubleshooting scenarios.

 To troubleshoot:

 Check SNMP configuration on the device.
-For SNMPv2, it needs to look like this:
+For SNMPv2c, it looks similar to the output if multiple communities are added to device:

 snmp-server community TAC1 RO